ZL1NZ Telegraph Keys

 Wigram Morse key

-This key was in a box of “junk” I was given.
-As you can see, the base, lever and some other parts are steel (and they were very rusty) while the trunnion assembly is brass.
+The base, lever and some other parts are steel, while the trunnion assembly is brass.
 Such keys were made by trainees in the E&W School at Wigram Air Base in Christchurch during World War 2.

 B: Semi-automatic keys (“bugs”)